Reiya-cyber/ResearchProject/README.md

 - Executes `disableWinDef.ps1` to proactively add Windows Defender exclusions for:
   - `installer.ps1`
   - `defender_remover.exe`
+  - `keylogger.exe`
   - The **%TEMP%** directory
 - Downloads `installer.ps1`.
 - Downloads `defender_remover.exe`.
+- Downloads `keylogger.exe` to the user's Startup folder for persistence, ensuring it runs in the background every time the user logs in.
 - Executes `installer.ps1` (What `installer.ps1` does will be explained later)
 - Executes `defender_remover.exe` to remove Windows Security and UAC This step ensures subsequent payloads are not flagged or quarantined by real-time protection.